RECursion-NITD/Role-of-RECursion/README.md

 # Role-of-RECursion
-Role of RECursion in competitve coding
+Role of RECursion in competitve programming